yanghaku/cuda-driver-sys/README.md

 ### Usage

-1. Just one version. such as cuda version 10.2
+1. Just one version, such as cuda version 10.2.

 ```toml
 [dependencies]